GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

             3. Property Type: ```string```
     - Close the edit prompt.
     - Save and close the form.
+9. Add an end event to the _Verify User Data_ User task.
-9. Save and close the process.
+10. Save and close the process.
-10. Deploy and test the process in ADW.
+11. Deploy and test the process in ADW.

 ---